paynl/nodejs-sdk/README.md

 ## Examples
 Some of the basic examples are listed here, for the full list of examples, please take a look at the examples directory [here](https://github.com/paynl/nodejs-sdk/tree/master/src/examples)

-All examples start with requiring paynl-sdk and setting the API token and service location ID.
+All examples start with importing the `paynl-sdk` and creating a client using the API token and service location ID.

 ```typescript
 import { createPayNLClient } from 'paynl-sdk';